Nena's Wellness Corner

 • Fresh basil leaves: Basil is the star of the pesto-bright, fragrant, and full of antioxidants.
 Use only the leaves, discarding any tough stems.
 If you don't have a scale, measure by weight (20 grams) or roughly pack about 1½ to 2 cups of fresh basil leaves.

-• pinch of salt enhances all the other flavors in the dish.
+• A pinch of salt enhances all the other flavors in the dish.
 Add gradually after blending the pesto and again after tossing everything together.
 Sea salt or Himalayan pink salt are great choices.

 • Dried dill, for garnish: A light sprinkle of dried dill adds a fresh, slightly tangy note that complements the basil and tomatoes beautifully.
 It's optional, but highly recommended for an added layer of flavor and a touch of visual interest.